AugustDev/dgbr/README.md

 ## Usage
 Both Dgraph export and import actions require specifying: `AWS_ACCESS_KEY`, `AWS_SECRET_KEY`, `bucket` and `region`.
 ### Backup
 In adition to aforementioned variables export requires to specify Dgraph `export` path which is specified when starting `dgraph alpha`.
+(Read in Notes)

 ```bash
 dgbr backup \